SRI-International/QC-App-Oriented-Benchmarks/maxcut/README.md

 # MaxCut Algorithm - Benchmark Program

-This benchmnark uses the MaxCut algorithm [[1]](#references) as an example of a quantum application that solves a combinatorial optimization problem.
+This benchmark uses the MaxCut algorithm [[1]](#references) as an example of a quantum application that solves a combinatorial optimization problem.
 With the MaxCut algorithm, the goal is to find the maximum cut size of an undirected graph.
 It is representative of a class of optimization problems that are easy to specify but difficult to solve efficiently, NP-HARD problems.
 These often arise from mapping practical applications to computing hardware and can appear as subroutines in composite algorithms.